 The other reason is the beans will have a firmer texture since they haven't been sitting in a can for a long time.
 If you don't have time, using canned cannellini beans will work too.

-Ways to serve these tuscan beans with tomatoes
+Ways to serve these Tuscan beans with tomatoes

 My favorite thing to serve with these Italian beans is lemon garlic shrimp and Italian baked sausage.
 I also really love making these beans a main dish and serving it with sliced ciabatta garlic bread.